Unsupervised Ground Metric Learning using Wasserstein Singular Vectors: Introduction

-This geometry is leveraged by \cite{cuturi2014ground} by introducing the problem of supervised OT ground metric learning and developing a nearest-neighbor based algorithm to solve it.
+\myparagraph{OT Ground Metric Learning} This geometry is leveraged in \cite{cuturi2014ground} by introducing the problem of supervised OT ground metric learning and developing a nearest-neighbor based algorithm to solve it.
 This approach is further refined in \cite{wang2012supervised}, which drops the triangular inequality constraint (as we do in our approach).
 It is possible to restrict the class of ground metrics, for instance using Mahalanobis~\cite{xu2018multi, kerdoncuff:ujm-02611800} or geodesic distances~\cite{heitz2020ground} to develop more efficient learning schemes. \cite{zen2014simultaneous} simultaneously perform ground metric learning and matrix factorization, and this finds applications to NLP~ \cite{huang2016supervised}.
 Metric learning can also be performed through adversarial optimization, where the metric is maximized over to perform generative model training~\cite{2018-Genevay-aistats}, discriminant analysis~\cite{flamary2018wasserstein} and to define robust transportation distances~\cite{paty2019subspace,niles2019estimation}.
 Note that when imposing only convex constraints, adversarial ground metric learning is a concave maximization problem which finds applications in the modeling of crowd congestion phenomena~\cite{benmansour2010derivatives}.
 Another related question is the inverse problem of estimating a ground cost from the observation of matchings or couplings~\cite{galichon2020cupid,stuart2020inverse,li2019learning,paty2020regularized}.
 This supervised metric learning problem can be regularized using sparsity or low-rank constraints, as explained in~\cite{dupuy2019estimating,carlier2020sista}.
+Finally, ``hierarchical OT''~\cite{yurochkin2019hierarchical, abrishami2020geometry} uses OT to define the ground cost of a matching problem, using an intermediate level of meta-features.